Foster Loyer: Junior season (2016–17)

 On November 22, 2016, four-star point guard Foster Loyer committed to Michigan State.
-Loyer's 119 consecutive free throws made streak that began on March 3, 2016 came to an end on January 24, 2017.
-It surpassed Frankenmuth's Brad Redford's streak of 102 that ended on December 9, 2008 as the MHSAA record.
+Loyer's 119 consecutive free throws made streak that began on March 3, 2016, came to an end on January 24, 2017.
+It surpassed Frankenmuth's Brad Redford's streak of 102 that ended on December 9, 2008, as the MHSAA record.
 According to the National Federation of State High School Associations, the streak was the second-best all-time behind Daryl Moreau, who made 126 for De La Salle (New Orleans) from January 17, 1978, through January 9, 1979.

-On March 24, 2017, Loyer tallied 32 points in the in a MHSAA Class A semifinal 78–35 blowout against West Bloomfield at the Breslin Center.
+On March 24, 2017, Loyer tallied 32 points in the MHSAA Class A semifinal 78–35 blowout against West Bloomfield at the Breslin Center.
 Loyer shot 10–17 shooting, including 5–8 on three-point shots, and 7–7 on his free throw attempts.
 He also had 7 assists and 3 steals.
-The next day, he posted 29 points, five rebounds and three assists to lead Clarkston to the MHSAA Class A championship with a 75–69 victory against a Grand Rapids Christian High School team that included Xavier Tillman Sr. and Duane Washington Jr..
-Tillman was a former Amateur Athletic Union (AAU) teammate of Loyer's and was 2017 Mr. Basketball of Michigan runner-up.
+The next day, he posted 29 points, five rebounds and three assists to lead Clarkston to the MHSAA Class A championship with a 75–69 victory against a Grand Rapids Christian High School team that included Xavier Tillman Sr. and Duane Washington Jr. Tillman was a former Amateur Athletic Union (AAU) teammate of Loyer's and was 2017 Mr. Basketball of Michigan runner-up.
 The win gave Clarkston 35th-year head coach Dan Fife his 677th victory, but his first state championship.
 Following the season, he was an all-class dream team selection by The Detroit News with 25.1 points and 6.4 assists averages.
 Mlive also credited him with 4.2 rebounds and 2.7 steals per game.